 During three periods of 2020, in March-April, in June-July and in November 2020, traffic mortality was higher than in 2019 while traffic intensity was substantially lower.

 The number of deaths and injuries on roads decreased slower than the number of accidents.

-The Police explains the speed limits were less respected with lower traffic, and also suggested the presence of more pedestrians, children and cyclists on the streets might have led to more accidents.
+The Police explained the speed limits were less respected with lower traffic, and also suggested the presence of more pedestrians, children, and cyclists on the streets might have led to more accidents.

 Media sources and useful links: